-- 134.1.1.
-Provide effective leadership, direction, and support in establishing, communicating, and achieving short- and long-term development goals and initiatives to promote the research and community service missions of the institute; - 134.1.2.
-Identify research priorities, and develop strategic vision for the research institute; - 134.1.3.
-Initiate, plan and seek grants and donations through competitive grant proposal writing from internal and external sources; - 134.1.4.
-Arrange and organize conferences, seminars, and symposia related to the objectives of the Institute; - 134.1.5.
-Take leadership role in the development of an international reputation for the Research Institute; - 134.1.6.
-Attract research grant, and other income, from a variety of sources, of a sufficient level that the research institute will become self-sustaining after the initial period; - 134.1.7.
-Lead the production of high quality, peer-reviewed papers by members of the research institute; - 134.1.8.
-Lead the involvement of members of the research institute in collaborative research within University and with other universities, across the range of disciplines relevant to the institute; - 134.1.9.
-Lead the conduct and coordination of various research consultancy works in the areas of the institute's mandate;

-134.1.10.
-Ensure that the institute has a presence at relevant high-profile international conferences, in order to disseminate the institute's research findings.

-134.2.
-Appointment and Terms of Office

-- 134.2.1.
-Each institute shall be managed by a director who shall be appointed by the President on merit based competition and be accountable to the VPRTT. - 134.2.2.
-The director shall serve for three years. - 134.2.3.
+- 131.1.1. provide effective leadership, direction, and support in establishing, communicating, and achieving short-and long-term development goals and initiatives to promote the research and community engagement missions of the institute; - 131.1.2. identify research priorities, and develop strategic vision for the research institute; - 131.1.3. initiate, plan, solicit and secure grants and donations through competitive grant proposal writing from internal and external sources; - 131.1.4. arrange and organize conferences, seminars, and symposia related to the objectives of the Institute; - 131.1.5. take leadership role in the development of an international reputation for the Research Institute; - 131.1.6. attract research grant, and other income, from a variety of sources, of a sufficient level that the research institute will become self-sustaining after the initial period; - 131.1.7. lead the production of high quality, peer-reviewed papers by members of the research institute; - 131.1.8. lead the involvement of members of the research institute in collaborative research within University and with other universities, across the range of disciplines relevant to the institute; - 131.1.9. lead the conduct and coordination of various research consultancy works in the areas of the institute's mandate; - 131.1.10. ensure that the institute has a presence at relevant high-profile international conferences, in order to disseminate the institute's research findings; and - 131.1.11. have authority to make decisions on financial matters with accountability as per the rules and regulations of the University as well as possess authority over support staffs who are assigned to handle financial and procurement matters of the research institute including decision over their performance evaluation. - 131.2.
+Appointment and Terms of Office - 131.2.1.
+Each institute shall be managed by a director who shall be appointed by the President on merit based competition and be accountable to the VPRTT. - 131.2.2.
+The director shall serve for three years. - 131.2.3.
 Institutes may have a deputy director and such other offices that may be deemed appropriate for properly discharging their activities.